Race Details

 Schedule:

 7 pm: A “first look” at the race, provided by your race directors and held via the Zoom meeting app.
 We’ll talk through the swim, bike and run — as well as provide tips to make your race day experience a wonderful one.
 We start with new information for all racers, then we switch to info for those who are racing Falmouth for the first time, and then finally tips for our newcomers to triathlon.
 This way people can log off as needed.
 And we’ll answer every question.
-LINK TO MEETING
+See recording below.

-5-7 pm: Registration and packet pick-up will be held at the Mullen-Hall School, 130 Katharine Lee Bates Rd, Falmouth.
+5-7 pm: Packet pick-up will be held at the Mullen-Hall School, 130 Katharine Lee Bates Rd, Falmouth.
 NOT AT THE RACE SITE!
-Don’t forget your ID and USAT card (if you have a card).
-Packet pick-up will also be the morning of the event at the race start at Surf Drive Beach.
+Don’t forget your ID and proof of USAT membership (physical card, digital card, receipt).
+Packet pick-up will also be the morning of the event — at the race start at Surf Drive Beach.

 Remember: you will not be able to visit the parking lot at Surf Drive Beach the evening before, nor the day of the race! (see below).
 On Saturday evening you can park in the town parking lot at the corner of Surf Dr. and Mill Rd. to scout the swim course or participate in the 6pm swim clinic.

-6 pm: Open-water swim clinic with Trish Cundiff of AquaSafe Swim Programs.
+5:30 pm: Open-water swim clinic with swim coach Trish Cundiff.
 Held on the beach, Trish will answer your questions and provide some great tips — about swimming, about this race, about life.
 Get in the water if you’d like (at your own risk)!

 5:30 – 6:30 am: Remember, there is no parking at (or near) the race venue!
 Read detailed instructions below.

-5:30 – 6:30 am: On-site registration or packet pick-up.
-Don’t forget to bring a legal ID and — if you’re a member — your USAT ID card!
+5:30 – 6:30 am: On-site packet pick-up.
+Don’t forget to bring a legal ID and proof of USAT membership (physical card, digital card, receipt)

 5:30 am: Transition area opens